egiden/django-contact-us-tools/docs/source/views.rst

    Keyword arguments to pass into the :meth:`~contact_us_tools.models.AbstractBaseMessage.send_email` method when it is called.
 See :ref:`sending_email`.

-   How it works is, if one were to extend :py:class:`BaseContactUsView` with a non-empty :py:attr:`BaseContactUsView.send_email_kwargs` like so.
+   How it works is, if one were to extend :py:class:`BaseContactUsView` with a non-empty :attr:`~contact_us_tools.views.BaseContactUsView.send_email_kwargs` like so.

    .. code-block:: python